 - Ask lots of questions.
 As a committee member it's your responsibility to ensure you have all the information you need to make good decisions.
 Never shy away from asking questions.
 If someone evades answering, that's just a reason to ask more questions.

 - Trust the process, not the person.
 We all like to think the best of people, and mostly that trust is justified.
 To guard against the rare cases where it's not, ensure you have strong (and non-negotiable) rules in place.
 Your organisation's financial framework should comprise policies and procedures that live beyond any one committee or person.
-Check out the free guide, Damn Good Advice for Board Members, for tips on how to get started.
+Check out the free guide, Damn Good Advice for Board Members, for tips on how to get started, and complete the VCOSS health checks to ensure you're on top of your governance.